jressey/mvn-boot-docker-image/README.md

-# Self contained Spring-Boot Image with Maven
+# Self contained Spring-Boot Docker Image with Maven
 You can work with this project just as you would any other Spring Boot application.

 - Run tests with `mvn test`